Senior Vice President

-From the 1994-2001, Riggs worked for Sacramento’s NBC affiliate KCRA-TV, serving as a general assignment reporter, anchor and the lead for politics and the State Capitol.
+From 1994-2011, Riggs worked for Sacramento’s NBC affiliate KCRA-TV, serving as a general assignment reporter, anchor and the lead for politics and the State Capitol.
 He has covered many historic national events including the 1995 Oklahoma City bombing, 1999 Columbine shooting, 2000 Florida presidential ballot standoff, and the historic 2003 recall that lead to Arnold Schwarzenegger’s governorship.
-Riggs also led election and campaign coverage of the New Hampshire primary as well as the GOP and Democratic national political conventions.
-From 1984 to 1994 he worked for Fresno’s ABC affiliate KFSN-TV, and from 1981 to 1984 he was the bureau chief for Santa Barbara’s CBS affiliate KCOY-TV.
+Riggs also led election and campaign coverage of the New Hampshire primary as well as the GOP and Democratic National Political conventions.
+From 1984 to 1994, he worked for Fresno’s ABC affiliate KFSN-TV, and from 1981 to 1984, he was the bureau chief for Santa Barbara’s CBS affiliate KCOY-TV.
 In Santa Barbara, Riggs covered former President Ronald Reagan.
-From 1979 to 1981 he was the news director with Santa Barbara’s KTMS Radio and from 1977 to 1979 he served as a reporter for San Luis Obispo’s KATY Radio.
+From 1979 to 1981 he was the news director with Santa Barbara’s KTMS Radio and from 1978 to 1979, he served as a news director for San Luis Obispo’s KATY Radio.

 Riggs has been recognized with numerous awards for broadcast excellence including being part of the KCRA team that was awarded the 2011 Edward R. Murrow Award by the Radio Television Digital News Association for breaking news coverage of the Galleria fire.
 He was also awarded a Northern California Emmy for coverage of the Galleria fire and nominated for two others, including the 2010 Gubernatorial Election Debates.
 Riggs earned top honors for political coverage in 1996, 2000 and 2006 from the Center for California Studies at CSU Sacramento.
-In 1992, Riggs earned an Associated Press award for best documentary at his alma mater, Cal Poly San Luis Obispo.
+In 1992, Riggs earned an Associated Press award for best documentary on the state’s drought crisis.

 Riggs received a bachelor’s degree in journalism from California Polytechnic University, San Luis Obispo.
 He lives in Sacramento with his wife Karen and their two children.
 In his spare time, Riggs loves to restore classic Ford Mustang automobiles and travel.